Science at All Hallows is taught to all pupils.

 - Quantitative Chemistry

 - Energy changes in systems & Energy Transfers

 - National and Global energy resources

-Pupils in Year 10 will continue to follow topics from the Science GCSE Specification (first examined in summer 2018)
+Pupils in Year 10 will continue to follow topics from the Science GCSE Specification.

 This qualification is linear.
 Linear means that students will sit all their exams at the end of the course.

 Pupils will either follow the Trilogy route (Combined Science) or opt to study the three separate Sciences (Biology, Chemistry & Physics.

 3. Infection and response